9ls1/qfield-scale-ratio-display/README.md

-# qfield-scale-ratio-display
+# Scale ratio display

-Displays map scale as 1:scale text instead of scale bar (e.g., 1:500) in QField
+Displays map scale as 1:scale text (e.g., 1:500) in the middle on the top of the screen.\
+This makes it easier to do the mapping in e.g. scale 1:600–1:1000.

+Original icon number-1.png is created by [Rahul Kaklotar - Flaticon](https://www.flaticon.com/authors/rahul-kaklotar)